To raise an issue at a council meeting, you can

 You can also watch live or recorded video of council meetings.

-Take part in a meeting
+What you can do in a meeting

 Ask a question